imAsparky/django-tag-me/docs/source/how-to/quickstart.rst

 .. important::

-   Use of the custom 'tag-me' model form is required for the tags widget to function correctly.
+   Use of the custom 'tag-me' form mixin is required for the tags widget to function correctly.

+See below for an example.

 |

 .. code-block:: python

+   from django import forms
-   from tag_me.forms import TagMeModelForm from .models import MyModel
+   from tag_me.db.forms.mixins import TagMeModelFormMixin from tag_me.widgets import TagMeSelectMultipleWidget from .models import MyModel

-   class MyModelForm(TagMeModelForm):
+   class MyModelForm(TagMeModelFormMixin, forms.ModelForm):

        class Meta:
+           model = MyModel
            fields = ['my_tagged_field']

+       widgets = {
+            "my_tagged_field": TagMeSelectMultipleWidget(),
+        }

 |